 I had taken my Sony A5000 camera (see article in Digest) along with a superb Zeiss 45mm, f/2, legacy lens used with an adapter.
+Importantly, this lens is totally rectilinear and does not suffer from distortion – very important if a set of untracked images are to be taken.
 As the A5000 had an APS-C sensor with a 1.5 crop factor, the effective focal length was 67.5 mm.
 The focal length is significant as I did not have a tracking mount with me and so was taking untracked exposures.
 This limits the exposure time allowed for the taking of a single frame if star trailing is to be avoided.
-The formula often used is to divide the effective length into 500.
+The formula often used is to divide the effective focal length into 500.
 However, the trailing is greatest near the Celestial Equator and is least as one approached the North Celestial Pole.
 So it is possible to include a ‘Cos Dec’ term to reduce the effective lens focal length.
 The regions of the Milky Way that I was aiming to image were around Dec 45 degrees.
-The Cos Dec term is then ~0.7, so reducing the effective lens focal length to 47.25 mm and thus 10 second exposures would be appropriate.
-With the latest high resolution sensors it is suggested that 300 should be used rather than 500 and, in the resulting images, a touch of star trailing could be seen when viewed at 100%.
+The Cos Dec term is ~0.7, so reducing the effective lens focal length to 47.25 mm and thus 10 second exposures would be appropriate.
+With the latest high resolution sensors it is suggested that 300 should be used rather than 500 and, in the resulting images a touch of star trailing could be seen when viewed at 100%.
 As described below, this is easy to remove.

 For the Cassiopeia image I was able to stack 56 frames.
 There may have been some water vapour in the atmosphere when I took these as the brightest stars had become somewhat diffuse – nicely making them more apparent in the image.
-For this image, nothing was done except to stretch the image and remove the hint of star trailing – as described below.
+For this image, nothing was done except to stretch the image and remove the hint of star trailing.

 For the Perseus image I was able to stack 65 frames.
-The double cluster shows up well as does the large open cluster, NGC 1348, that surrounds Mirfak, Alpha Persei.
-Again, for this image, nothing was done except to stretch the image and remove the hint of star trailing – as described below.
+The double cluster shows up well as does the large open cluster NGC 1348 that surrounds Mirfak, Alpha Persei.
+Again, for this image, nothing was done except to stretch the image and remove the hint of star trailing.

 Removing the hint of star trailing in the two images

 In Adobe Photoshop or Affinity Photo, the image is duplicated and the blending mode set to ‘Darken’.
-Using the ‘Move’ tool, the upper layer is moved, pixel by pixel over the base layer and, with appropriate movement, the stars will be seen to become circular.
-It may be worth to first double the size of the image in order to make finer adjustments.
+Using the ‘Move’ tool, the upper layer is moved, pixel by pixel over the base layer and the stars will be seen to become circular.
+For precision, it may be worth first doubling the size of the image before in order to make finer adjustments.

 There is one proviso.
-If the image contains nebula regions, this process may cause artefacts and it is then best to separate the nebula and stars using StarNett++ (article in Digest) and only apply the technique to the stars image before combining them.
+If the image contains nebula regions, this process may cause artefacts and it is then best to separate the nebula and stars using StarNett++ and only apply the technique to the stars image before combining them.